-Teachers had the lowest positive response rates in the Northern Kentucky Cooperative for Educational Services (NKCES) overall and within each category.
+For teachers, the lowest positive response rates, overall and within each category, were in the Northern Kentucky Cooperative for Educational Services (NKCES).

-Principals had the lowest positive response rates overall in the Ohio Valley Educational Cooperative (OVEC).
-By category, the lowest positive response rates for principals were in Jefferson County for attitudes, OVEC for teaching environment, NKCES for student behavior, and KVEC for support from school administration.
+For principals overall, the lowest positive response rates were in the Ohio Valley Educational Cooperative (OVEC).
+For principals by category, the lowest positive response rates were in Jefferson County for attitudes, in OVEC for working environment, in NKCES for student behavior, and in KVEC for support from school administration.

-The greatest differences were between principals and teachers were in NKCES (34.3 percent) and lowest in KVEC (19.6 percent) overall and within most question categories.
+The differences between principals and teachers, overall and within most question categories, were greatest in NKCES (34.3 percentage points) and lowest in KVEC (19.6 percentage points).